Yizhuangzhou/SeedBin/README.md

 POSIX

 The above packages are needed be installed in order to run SeedBin.
-They can downloaded from http://www.cpan.org/
+They can downloaded from http://www.cpan.org/.
+Please note that Statistics packages are included in the same directory of SeedBin.

+## Cutoffs for seeding and mergeing ##
+The file named cutoff.xls must be localized at the same directory of SeedBin. it contains the cutoffs for seeding and merging.

 ## Support ##
 If you are having issues, please email me via zhouyizhuang3@163.com